hirrolot/poica/README.md

  - **Consistency.** No need to invent different strategies to handle different kinds of errors (i.e. using exceptions for less likely errors, `int` codes for a normal control flow, ...); ADTs address the problem of error handling generally.

- - **Exhaustiveness checking (case analysis).** A smart compiler and static analysis tools ensure that all the variants of `Res` are handled in `MATCH`, so we can't forget to handle an error and make a possibly serious bug by leaving an application work as there's no error, when there is.
+ - **Exhaustiveness checking (case analysis).** A smart compiler and static analysis tools ensure that all the variants of `Res` are handled in `match`, so we can't forget to handle an error and make a possibly serious bug by leaving an application work as there's no error, when there is.

 ADTs even have advantages over exceptions: they do not perform transformations with a program stack, since they are just values with no implicit logic that can hurt performance.